Inclusive CRRWASH services - Bhutan

 ongoing

-The project builds on earlier SNV collaborative work with the governments of Australia and Bhutan, and the latter’s November 2022 success in ending open defecation practice nationwide.
-In partnership with the district governments of Dagana, Zhemgang, and Trashigang, UTS-ISF, CBM Australia, and Ability Bhutan, the project contributes to,
+The project builds on SNVs long term partnership with the Royal Government of Bhutan, including the success in ending open defecation practice nationwide in 2022.
+In partnership with the Department of Water, Water and Sanitation Division of Department of Infrastructure Development and district governments of Dagana, Zhemgang, and Trashigang, UTS-ISF, CBM Australia, Royal Society for Protection of Nature, and Disabled People’s Organisation of Bhutan, the project contributes to:

 • strengthening the climate-resilient management of rural water services,